Trust-Anchor-Group/NeuroFoundry/Root/NeuroFoundry/Index.md

 					Str(HeaderNr) + "\r\n\r\n⌛";
 				AddMarkdown(Markdown,"⌛");

+				NeuroFoundryState.Tasks:=join(NeuroFoundryState.Tasks,
 					Background(AskAi("Recommend the header of the next section of the document, or determine that no more sections are necessary for a complete document according to requirements.",{}, [
 							ChatGptFunction("RecommendHeader", "Recommends a short generic and reusable header for a section of the document.", [
 									ChatGptString("Header", "Short generic and reusable header of a section of the document.", true) ]),
 							ChatGptFunction("NoMoreHeaders", "Determines that no more sections are necessary for a complete document.", [])
-					]));
+						])),

 					Background(AskAi("Recommend the body text of a given section of the document.
 The section is given by the 'sectionHeader' property.
 The body text should be formatted using Markdown, and returned via the function call.
 The body text does not need to repeat the header.", {
 							"sectionHeader":Data.Header,
 							"headerNr":HeaderNr
 						},
 						[
 							ChatGptFunction("RecommendSectionBody", "Recommends the body text of a given section of the document.", [
 									ChatGptString("Markdown", "Markdown of the body text of the specified section in the document being generated.", true)
 								])
-					]));
+						])))
 			);

 			RecommendSectionBody:=Data->